 Today here at WHE we celebrate both #WorldPressFreedomDay and our birthday.
 We renew our commitment to our style of advocacy; the truth of the “story” and then engage.
 Humane and sustainable management of our wild horses, and preservation of the land they stand, is possible.
 But it is only possible when politics, all sides, is opened and drained like an abscess and the truth of the world our wild horses stand on becomes a priority.

-2018 is a year that all of us should make a commitment to examine everything we see, hear and read.
-A world where the phrase “alt truth” is not simply called a lie is obscene.
+All of us should make a commitment to examine everything we see, hear and read.
+A world where the phrase “alt truth” is not simply called a lie, is obscene.

 This video was sent to me before a court hearing… after I had been chased around the dessert and threatened with arrest trying to see captured wild horses, with a court order in my hand.
 The laughter helped quell the nervousness. (adult language alert)

 Fifteen news organizations join wild horse journalist: https://wildhorseeducation.org/2017/04/06/handouts-and-pamphlet-wild-horses/

 Feb.
 14, 2012 “Ninth Circuit win”; Memorial to the law: https://wildhorseeducation.org/2017/04/27/a-conversation-of-law-and-a-memorial/

 This video is part of the first case.
 This is after the court ruled BLM could not close public land and had to make every effort to accommodate observation (video above was sent to the next hearing on that case).
 I have a concussion, drove all night with the court order in hand… and met with this.
 The second case, the five year case, saw nearly 500,000 miles travelled, mostly alone.
 The second case First Amendment case lasted 5 years.
 (This second video was added by reader request)

 Help us stay in the fight.